for Your Blog?

 Image5.
 Click "GO TO PROPERTY" in the ownership auto verified window |

-· The URL of the blog you've just registered appears in the upper left corner of the Google Search Console.
+· The blog URL that you've just registered appears in the upper left corner of the Google Search Console.

 ![]() |